Students can receive awards at SURCA for making exemplary presentations of commendable research, scholarly, or creative activities.

 Early Career Award

 This level is for first-year students and sophomores who receive excellent scores from the judges.
-An early career award(s) may be made in each category.
+Early career awards may be made in each category.

 Novice Researcher Award

-This level is given to students who have been working on their project for two semesters or less, and who receive excellent scores from the judges.
-The novice researcher award(s) may be made in each category.
+This level is given to students of any academic level who are new to the research process (i.e., have been working in their research area for two semesters or less), and who receive excellent scores from the judges.
+Novice researcher awards can be made in each category.